Online educational programs are supported by the JFCS Preisler Shorenstein Institute for Holocaust Education.

 In one of our online exhibits, You Cannot Stay in Germany: Erna Wertheim’s Letters, viewers can see how Nazi Germany left its mark on the local Jewish community in Northern California.
 Click here for oral histories >

 We are honored that more than 3,000 individuals came together over two days to learn, commemorate, and hear testimony from local survivors.
-On our website, you can watch the recording of our reading of the names and community yizkor service, led by participating clergy from San Francisco synagogues and the Israeli Consul General.
+On our website, you can watch the recording of our reading of the names and community yizkor service, led by participating clergy from San Francisco synagogues and featuring a conversation with Dr. Deborah Lipstadt and Dr. Anita Friedman.
 View these videos here >

 Subscribe to our newsletter.